tc39/notes/meetings/2019-07/july-23.md

 YK: A very common use case is tails in shells.
 I think this is a useful use case.
 There’s a longtail for use cases.
 Two things: 1) it’s well motivated 2) a big collection of the use cases aren’t dynamic.

-MS: I agree with AK.
+MLS: I agree with AK.
 What about adding `reversed` instead?
 All the use cases I’m hearing are static, not dynamic.

 MM: That can in some sense be construed with forward iteration.